akamai/cli-eaa/README.md

 EAA has two types of logs, the user access logs and the administrators audit logs.
 For detailed description about each field, please refer to the product documentation on [https://learn.akamai.com](https://learn.akamai.com/en-us/webhelp/enterprise-application-access/eaa-logs-from-eaa-api-and-splunk/GUID-07D6B02C-1EDE-4D16-A19D-687449B4A748.html).

-You can pull log either in near realtime, using `-f`, or retrieve a period of time passing EPOCH timestamp in `--start` and `--end`
+You can pull EAA events either:
+- in near realtime using the argument `-f` or `--tail`
+- or retrieve a period of time passing EPOCH timestamp in `--start` and `--end`

-You cannot combine `-f` and explicit date range.
+If you set `-f` and date range, the `-f` option will be ignored.

 Pull user access logs, block till new logs are received.
 You can stop by pressing Control+C (Control+Break) or sending a signal SIG_INT or SIG_TERM to the process